 These responsibilities include: ensuring that our focus remains on the children, that our educational goals are clear, and that there are appropriate means for measuring our progress; ensuring the financial stability of the school and its adherence to legal mandates; and ensuring the safety and appropriateness of our learning facility.

-The Board will meet at least once per quarter.
-Dates and times of Board meetings will be posted on the school's website.
+The Board meets on the second Monday of each month at 7:00 pm in the school gym.
 All Board meetings are open to the public for observation, and comply with the Georgia state statutes on open and public meetings.

 Jason Buelterman - Educator and coordinator of the International Baccalaureate Program at Johnson High School in Savannah, Georgia (1999-present); Congressional Aide to Congressman Rob Portman (OH) (1997-1998); Mayor of Tybee Island, 2006-present; President, District 12, Georgia Municipal Association(2007-present); Tybee City Council (2002-2005).

 Carolyn Jurick - Retired educator; elementary principal (1980-2004); principal of Addison Elementary School, the first charter school in Georgia, (1988-2004).
 Since her retirement: interim principal; Cobb County Leadership Academy(2004-2009); consultant in the research department at the University of Georgia(2004-2009); new principal mentor(2006-2009).

 Christen Clougherty, Ph.D. - Executive Director of Nobis Project, Inc., a non-profit educational organization; PhD research in experiential education, service-learning, and global citizenship through the University of Birmingham, United Kingdom; undergraduate degree from the University of Maryland with a major in non-profit business management; founder of Thundersmith Industries, Inc., a non-profit performances art company; Friends of Oatland (FOO) of the Oatland Island Wildlife Center board member.